RBC Bearings Incorporated (RBC)

 Working capital turnover = Revenue (ttm) ÷ (Total current assets – Total current liabilities)

-The working capital turnover ratio of RBC Bearings Incorporated has exhibited some fluctuations over the period under consideration.
-The ratio measures how efficiently the company is utilizing its working capital to generate sales revenue.
+The working capital turnover ratio for RBC Bearings Incorporated has shown fluctuations over the reported periods.
+The ratio indicates how efficiently the company is generating revenue relative to its working capital.

 Peer comparison